RosettaCommons/documentation/internal_documentation/RosettaMembrane:-Coding-Conventions-and-Testing.md

 ### General Dos/Dont's
 * **Adding a New Membrane Data Resource**: Manage all membrane data resources with the resource manager.
 This generally requires adding a resource loader, resource IO, resource options, and fallback options to `src/core/membrane/io`.
 Do not independently load the resource - load it through membrane conformation.
 * **Membrane Residue Types**: Use membrane residue types (derived virtual types) and not virtual residues to define membrane parameters.
-Membrane residue types and virtual residue types are **not** the same - see [[Membrane Residue Types]] page for more info.
+Membrane residue types and virtual residue types are **not** the same!!
 * **Loading a Membrane Protein**: If overriding the starting structure provided in #apply(pose), call the membrane protein factory and use the new pose throughout.**Do not** overwrite the starting structure created by JD2.
 * You should only need to #include MembraneProteinFactory, MembraneConformation, and/or anything in `core/membrane/properties`.
 If you are including anything else in the core/membrane namespace, you are most likely using the framework incorrectnly.